McKael/goduf/README.md

 Use `goduf -h` to get the list of available options.

-*Note for Windows users*: goduf does not normalize paths on Windows, so be careful not to specify the same path twice.
+*Note for Windows users:* goduf does not normalize paths on Windows, so be careful not to specify the same path twice.

 On Linux, hard links are automatically excluded.